platonicLiquid/trianglify/Readme.md

 ## pattern

-This object holds the generated geometry and colors, and exposes a number of methods for rendering this geometry to the DOM or a Canvas.
+This object holds the generated geometry and colors, and exposes methods for rendering this geometry to the DOM as SVG.

 **`pattern.opts`**